-Interview with Gabi - Bachelor in industrial and Applied Mathematics alumnus and currently a Master's student
+Interview with Gabi - Bachelor in Applied Mathematics alumnus and currently a Master's student

 Why did you choose to study Applied Mathematics?